Characterisation of three-body loss in ${}^{166}$Er and optimised production of large Bose-Einstein condensates: Optimised BEC production

+The next step is to evaporatively cool the atoms; it is here where a consideration of three-body losses becomes important.
+Maximising the evaporation efficiency requires minimising losses while still maintaining a sufficient rate of elastic two-body collisions which facilitate evaporation.
+To minimise three-body losses in the range of temperatures encountered during evaporation, one wants to be roughly in the middle of the range between the two (relatively broad) Feshbach resonances at \SI{0}{\gauss} and \SI{3}{\gauss}.
+Additionally, one wants to be as far as possible to the high-field side of any of the loss features, as they both move and broaden towards higher $B$ as $T$ increases.
+This points towards choosing $B\approx \SI{1.5}{\gauss}$, on the right of the largest gap between loss features [see \cref{fig:L3vsB}].
+On the other hand, the elastic collision rate, set by the $s$-wave scattering length $a_s$, increases as one approaches the \SI{3}{\gauss} resonance from below~\cite{Patscheider2022}.
+This favours higher $B$ and points towards the regions around \SI{2}{\gauss} and \SI{2.4}{\gauss}.

+To discern the optimal $B$ for evaporation, in \cref{fig:evap_efficiency} we plot the efficiency ($\gamma$) of the evaporation ramp down to the point just above condensation as a function of $B$.
+Here $\gamma=-\mathrm{d}(\ln{\rho_0})/\mathrm{d}(\ln{N})$, where $\rho_0=n_0\lambda_T^3$ is the peak phase-space density with $\lambda_T=\sqrt{{2 \pi \hbar^2}/{m k_B T}}$ the thermal de Broglie wavelength.
+We see that there is indeed an optimal region around $B=\SI{1.4}{\gauss}$ and so we perform our evaporation there, at which point $a_s=73 a_0$~\cite{Patscheider2022}.
+We note that the region around \SI{2}{\gauss} is also suitable for evaporation, as although it suffers from greater three-body loss, it has a larger $a_s \approx 80 a_0$.
+This observation is consistent with the \SI{1.9}{\gauss} field used previously for evaporation (see the supplemental material of Ref.~\cite{Chomaz2019}).

 The evaporation sequence can be split into three stages [see \cref{fig:evap_sequence}].
 In stage~I, in which the ODT2 contributes negligibly to the trapping, we simultaneously reduce the ODT1 power and ramp down its dithering.
 This leads to evaporation and a change in the trap aspect ratio, but avoids too much decompression.
-At the start of stage~II, the ODT2 beam, with a waist of $\qtyproduct{140 x 33}{\micro\metre}$ and an initial power of \SI{2.4}{\watt}, starts to have a noticeable effect and as the cooling continues, the remaining atoms converge into the crossing of the ODT beams.
-In stage~III, we broaden the ODT1 beam again by ramping up the dithering amplitude and also significantly decrease the power of ODT2.
-These lower the trap depth and all trapping frequencies, but more importantly they reduce the atomic density and hence the role of inelastic three-body collisions relative to the elastic two-body ones that facilitate evaporation.
+At the start of stage~II, the ODT2 beam, with a waist of $\qtyproduct{140 x 33}{\micro\metre}$ and an initial power of \SI{2.4}{\watt}, starts to have a noticeable effect and, as the cooling continues, the remaining atoms converge into the crossing of the ODT beams.
+In stage~III, we employ the novel approach of broadening the ODT1 beam again by ramping up the dithering amplitude alongside significantly decreasing the power of ODT2.
+This lowers the trap depth and all trapping frequencies, and thereby reduces the atomic density and hence the rate of inelastic three-body collisions relative to the elastic two-body ones.